robb/Cartography/README.md

 }
 ```

+For every view on the left hand side of an equality or inequality operator,
+Cartography will automatically set its
+`translatesAutoresizingMaskIntoConstraints` property to `false`.
+If the view is
+not controlled by you–for example if it belongs to a Apple-provided
+`UIViewController` class–you should take appropriate care when declaring its
+constraints.

 Note that `layout` will automatically relayout the views as necessary.
 If you
 instead want to trigger the layouting step yourself, you can instead use the
 `constrain` function: